What a Depreciation Report is

 How CF Electrical Services delivers

 We own the process end-to-end.
-Site inspections, component inventories, condition assessments, replacement-cost research, funding-scenario modelling, and council presentation — every step on us.
-Stratas commissioning their first Depreciation Report often want council walkthroughs to build owner consensus before the funding plan is adopted; we include them.
+Site inspections, component inventories, condition assessments, replacement-cost research, and funding-scenario modelling — the heavy lifting is on us.
+Stratas commissioning their first Depreciation Report often want a council walkthrough to build owner consensus before the funding plan is adopted; it is available in every engagement — just ask.

 A starting point — see all BC regions we serve: